• Skip to primary navigation

 • Cut butter into flour with a pastry cutter until it looks almost like coarse sand.
 You can also add it to a food processor and pulse on high 5 times.

-• With your fingers (not your whole hand) start rubbing grabbing large amounts of the butter and flour mixture and rub it between your fingers.
+• With your finger tips (not your whole hand) start rubbing grabbing large amounts of the butter and flour mixture and rub it between your fingers.
 You are looking for any large clumps of butter that did not get incorporated into the flour.

 • Do this until your do not find any more large clumps of butter.